 Communication and/or coordination with other regulators are crucial when considering the financial condition of a group.
 There are various risks that the lead state may want to examine more closely through an on-site examination.
 The most common of such risks, or potential risk mitigators, is that which is derived from the group’s governance and risk management practices.
 Both of these are reviewed during a full-scope examination.
 This information is then communicated and shared with analysts, the lead state and other regulators as necessary.
 The lead state should also consider whether these areas, or components of each, should be examined more periodically.
 There may be several other areas where the lead state may want to consider a targeted exam with respect to the group.
 In considering such a targeted review, it is important to consider both the flexibility envisioned within the Model #390 for such reviews, as well as the work conducted during a full-scope examination.

 The fundamental purposes of a full-scope financial condition examination report are: 1) to assess the financial condition of the company; and 2) to set forth findings of fact (together with citations of pertinent laws, regulations and rules) with regard to any material adverse findings disclosed by the examination.
 The report on examination is structured and written to communicate to regulatory officials’ examination findings of regulatory importance.
 Management letter comments are considered to be examination work papers and can be used to present results and observations noted during the examination.
-As it relates to groups, most of the examination work completed is not expected to result in a report of examination, but rather is intended to communicate any concerns noted with respect to the limited area of focus within the limited scope examination.
+As it relates to groups, most of the examination work completed on a group basis is not expected to result in a report of examination, but rather is intended to communicate any concerns noted internally.
 In most cases, the work completed will merely inform analysts and other state regulators as it pertains to a particular area.
 However, to the extent the examiner witnesses practices that are noteworthy, and for which there is a need to pursue a change in such practices, a management letter may be produced.
 Such a management letter provides an opportunity to alert management that, if left uncorrected could ultimately lead to financial concerns.

 Management letter comments generally contain the following information: